zachgrayio/swift-tensorflow/README.md

 #### Run the Interpreter:

-Assuming you've added a swift file in your current directory with the name `inference.swift`:
+Assuming you've added a swift file ([like this one shown in the official docs](https://github.com/tensorflow/swift/blob/master/Usage.md#interpreter)) in your current directory with the name `inference.swift`:

 ```bash
 docker run -v ${PWD}:/usr/src zachgray/swift-tensorflow swift -O /usr/src/inference.swift